pBread/2025-twilio-se-hackathon-sssi/README.md

 ## Overview

 This repository demonstrates an experimental voice AI agent built on Twilio ConversationRelay.
-The system explores novel architectural patterns for maintaining agent control in realtime voice interactions.
+The system explores novel patterns for maintaining agent control in realtime voice interactions.

 The architecture implements a "conscious-subconscious" pattern, similar to [Talker-Reasoner](https://arxiv.org/abs/2410.08328).
 The primary LLM is solely focused on customer dialogue while background processes monitor and adjust its behavior through state updates.